ipeterov/convenient-rpc/README.md

 # convenient-rpc

 It's a project that allows to call functions on many remote machines (workers).
 Basically, you specify args, function, module name (and package, if needed), it installs it and imports modules on all the workers, passes args to the function and gives you your result.

+You'll have to install wrapper as a python module, launch `task_server` at one machine and launch `task_process` at all the workers.
+Sounds complicated, but I will supply Docker images for it, so deploying such a thing on AWS (or any other hoster that supports Docker) will be pretty simple.

-It's under development now, but in future you will be able to use it like that:
+Then you will be able to use it like this:

-    from convenientrpc import API
+    from wrapper import API

     api = API('mytaskserver.somedomain')